hapi-swagger/hapi-swagger/README.md

 * `jsonPath`: (string) The path of JSON that describes the API - default: `/swagger.json`
 * `swaggerUIPath`: (string) The path for the interface files - default: `/swaggerui/`
 * `auth`: (false || string || object) The [authentication configuration](http://hapijs.com/api#route-options) for plug-in routes. - default: `false`
+* `connectionLabel`: (string) The connection label name that should be documented.
+Uses only one cneection
 * `expanded`: (boolean) If UI is expanded when opened - default: `true`
 * `jsonEditor`: (boolean) If UI should use JSON Edtior - default: `false`
 * `tags`: (array) containing array of [Tag Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#tagObject) used to group endpoints in UI.